trynova/website/pages/blog/internals-of-nova-part-2.md

     len_writable: bool,
 }

-type ArrayHeapVector = Vec<ArrayHeapData>;
+type ArrayHeapVec = Vec<ArrayHeapData>;
 ```

-Each Array again owns one index in the `ArrayHeapVector` but the Array's data is
+Each Array again owns one index in the `ArrayHeapVec` but the Array's data is
 all held together.
-This is somewhat simpler to reason about and much easier
+This is somewhat simpler to reason about and much easier to
 write out in code than the slice-based one up above.
 That being said, this is
 also very likely to have worse performance: This struct's size is larger because
-of padding bytes, the backing object index held within, and loading one of these
+of padding bytes and the backing object index held within, and loading any one
-data points loads all the others regardless of if they're necessary or not.
+of these data points loads all the others.
+This is wasted memory bandwidth in
+the common case: Reading an Array element by index does not need the Array's
+prototype meaning that it does not need the Array's backing object, nor does it
+need the capacity or `writable` flag of the `length` property.

 ### Object heap data